juicedata/juicefs/docs/en/reference/how_to_setup_object_storage.md

 ## Supported Object Storage {#supported-object-storage}

-If you wish to use a storage class that is not listed, feel free to submit a requirement [issue](https://github.com/juicedata/juicefs/issues).
+If you wish to use a storage system that is not listed, feel free to submit a requirement [issue](https://github.com/juicedata/juicefs/issues).

 | Name                                                        | Value      |
 | ---------------------------------------------------------   | ---------- |